No767/Deltaline-Docs/docs/About Project Deltaline.md

 ### Issues with the Digital Portfolio

 The digital portfolio (Project Deltaline) is hosted on Google Sites.
 Now, it's meant as a static webpage, but when you add tons of hd assets, and tons of iframes and html code; it starts to lag.
 The plan was to completely recode the whole entire thing using HTML and other APIs and libs, but i havent had much time to work on this.
-It will be hosted on AWS and probably proxied through CloudFlare as well
+Probably hosted somewhere or either self hosted on docker